 |E1||Treaty Trader||For staff to direct and develop import / export trade between the US and the treaty country.||Indefinite (varies depending on nationality - up to 5 year increments)|

 |E2||Treaty Investor||For staff to direct and develop investments made in the US by a treaty country national/company||Indefinite (varies depending on nationality - up to 5 year increments)|

 |Permanent residence||First Preference Priority Worker||For international managers and executives.
 Also for aliens with extraordinary ability and outstanding Professors/Researchers.||Permanent|

 |Permanent residence||Second Preference Priority Worker||Professionals with advanced degrees or those with exceptional ability in the sciences, arts or business.||Permanent|

 |Permanent Residence||Third Preference Worker||Professionals with basic degrees, and skilled workers.
 Also "other workers" who have less than two years of relevant experience.||Permanent|

 Further information, help, and advice

-Workpermit.com's team of specialists has over 25 years of experience in immigration services, and have helped thousands of people to study and work in the US.
-All applications for US visas are dealt with by an in-house US qualified lawyer who is typically also a member of the American Immigration Lawyers Association (AILA).
+Workpermit.com's team of specialists has thirty years of experience in immigration services, and have helped thousands of people to study and work in the US.
+All applications for US visas are dealt with in-house by a US qualified lawyer that is also typically a member of the American Immigration Lawyers Association (AILA).